airbytehq/airbyte/docs/understanding-airbyte/jobs.md

 After an attempt where no data was synchronized, we implement a short backoff period before starting a new attempt.
 This will increase with each successive complete failure—a partially successful attempt will reset this value.

-Currently, Airbyte is configured to backoff with the following values:
+By default, Airbyte is configured to backoff with the following values:
 * 10 seconds after the first complete failure
 * 30 seconds after the second
 * 90 seconds after the third